-This document has been developed for Rockdale City Council as part of their involvement in the OurRiver - Cooks River Sustainability Initiative.
+This document is a result of Canterbury Council's involvement in the OurRiver - Cooks River Sustainability Initiative.
 The OurRiver project is an initiative of the Cooks River Foreshore Working Group and is funded by the NSW Environmental Trust's Urban Sustainability Program from 2007 to 2010.
 It is a partnership between Ashfield, Bankstown, Canterbury, City of Sydney, Hurstville, Marrickville, Rockdale and Strathfield councils, and Monash University.
 The project is focusing on six local areas (known as subcatchments) and is working with councils and communities to develop subcatchment management plans that reflect local conditions, ideas and needs.
 The aim of the subcatchment management plan is to improve the health of the Cooks River and to involve local communities in planning and implementing more sustainable water management solutions.